bcantoni/vagrant-cassandra/1.Base/README.md

 ### Cassandra (Tarball)

-First let's try installing Cassandra from the Tarball.
+First let's try installing Apache Cassandra from the tarball.
 These steps are patterned after the Cassandra [Getting Started][gs] page.

 1. From the [Cassandra project site][dl] find the current release tarball (as of this writing, it's `apache-cassandra-2.0.8-bin.tar.gz`)
 1. Click the link to find a suitable mirror link and copy it